 The output capacitor can limit the output ripple voltage and provide a source of charge for transient loading conditions.
 Multiple capacitors can be placed in parallel.
-Very low ESR capacitors such as ceramic capacitors reduce the output ripple voltage and noise spikes, while larger higher ESR capacitors in parallel provide large bulk capacitance for transient loading conditions.
+Very low ESR capacitors such as ceramic capacitors reduce the output ripple voltage and noise spikes, while higher value capacitors in parallel provide large bulk capacitance for transient loading and unloading.
+Therefore, a combination of parallel capacitors, a single low ESR SP or Poscap capacitor, or a high value of ceramic capacitor provides the best overall performance.
+Output capacitor selection depends on application conditions as well as ripple and transient requirements.
+Typically a value of at least 100 μF is recommended.
 An approximation for the output voltage ripple is:

-$$\Delta V{OUT} = \Delta I{L} \times \left(\text{ESR} + \left(\frac{1}{8 \times F \times C{OUT}} \right) \right)$$ where ΔI{L} is the inductor ripple current.
+$$\Delta V{OUT} = \Delta I_L \times \left(ESR + \left(\frac{1}{8 \times F \times C{OUT}} \right) \right)$$